Chart Color Schemes

 Annandale features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households account for 62.6% of all households, including 28.1% couples with children, 26.3% couples without children, and 7.2% single parent families.
-Non-family households make up the remaining 37.4%, with lone person households at 31.6% and group households comprising 5.7%.
-The median household size is 2.3 people, which matches the Greater Sydney average.
+Non-family households constitute the remaining 37.4%, with lone person households at 31.6% and group households comprising 5.7%.
+The median household size is 2.3 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households